-Individualized Education Programs (IEP) will be amended, as needed, to reflect the instructional delivery model chosen by the parent so that appropriate special education and related services, supports, accommodations, and modifications are designed to provide meaningful educational benefit (FAPE) in the least restrictive environment.
-Instructional delivery models include face-to-face, hybrid, and virtual learning models.
+Individualized Education Programs (IEP) will be amended, with parental consent, to reflect the service delivery offered through traditional instruction, hybrid model, distance remote learning, or virtual school.
 Contingency plans will be included for eLearning due to emergency closures.
 Accommodations and modifications will continue to be provided, in all models, to ensure access to the general curriculum.
 Related services will be provided in person when safe to do so.
-Teletherapy will be offered to students receiving instruction through Remote Learning.
+Teletherapy will be offered to students receiving instruction through eLearning.